 Tips for Wearing Cochlear Implants or Hearing Aids with Masks

-Given below are a few tips that will help you in wearing masks if you wear cochlear implants or hearing aids:
+Given below are a few tips that will help you in wearing masks if you wear cochlear implants or digital hearing aids:

 - Secure the device with quality wig tapes or other non-damaging material such as a cloth headband.